huBioinfo/CytoCommunity_Tutorials/source/code/1/step2.rst

  print(datetime.datetime.now().strftime('%Y-%m-%d %H:%M:%S'))

+**Hyperparameters**

+max_nodes: higher than the largest number of cells in each image in the studied dataset.
+Num_Run:
+Num_Epoch: The number of epochs.
+Num_TCN: The number of TCNs.
+Num_Dimension: The dimension of the vetor.
+LearningRate:

 **Output**

 This step generates a folder for each run that contains a cluster adjacent matrix, a cluster assignment matrix, a node mask, a gragh index file and a loss recording file.